In this article, we look at a selection of gaming keyboards so that you can decide which one best suits your gaming experience needs.

 Membrane keyboards do not have this mechanism but are formed by a thin layer of silicone that separates the key from the electrical circuit responsible for sending the command to the computer.
 In this case, for it to work, it is necessary to press the key down so that the membrane makes contact with the surface of the circuit and closes it.
 The advantages of these keyboards over the mechanical ones are that they are more ergonomic, less noisy, thinner, and cheaper.

-A midway option is the semi-mechanical keyboard.
+A midway option is a semi-mechanical keyboard.
 These feature the membrane system but the feel is similar to that of a mechanical keyboard.

 There are several types of switches and each of them has its features and is characterized by color.
 Several brands are developing this technology.
 And while Cherry MX used to be the only one, now brands such as Razer, Logitech, and Kailh have joined the market.